 Some of the most common clays are kaolinite, smectite, and illite.
 Soils with a higher clay content tend to have a moderate to high CEC and possess a greater capacity to retain nutrients against leaching.
 High CEC soils have a higher water holding capacity and greater capacity to resist changes to soil pH.
 Soils with more kaolinite and illite tend to be less fertile than soils with a higher smectite content.

-The PSR+ running EZ-ID software with the USGS and optional SPECMin spectral libraries can help identify different clay minerals in soil samples.
+The PSR+ running EZ-ID software with the USGS and optional SPECMin and GeoSPEC spectral libraries can help identify different clay minerals in soil samples.
 The PSR+ collects high resolution/low noise scans that can be analyzed and matched against known samples in the EZ-ID libraries by measuring and matching major absorption features.

 For clays like illite, kaolinite and smectite (montorillonite), absorptions near 2200 nm are due to combination vibrations and overtones of Al-OH, H2O, OH and CO3.

 For kaolinite the absorption doublet at 1400nm is due to overtones.
 An O-H stretch combination and an Al-OH bend are shown near 2200nm.
 Smectite, a group that includes Montmorillonite, has strong characteristics with absorptions at 1400, 1900 and 2200nm.
 Smectite has an octahedral layer causing the first overtone of a structural O-H stretching that appears at the 1400nm band.
 Bound water in the lattices of Smectite will show bands at 1400 and 1900nm due to vibrations.
 The combination bands that are caused by vibrations of bound water come about at somewhat shorter wavelengths at 1400 and 1900nm.